Catanduanes: Sea

-From the seaport of Tabaco, MV Calixta 2, 4 and 5 travels to the port of San Andres.
+From the seaport of Tabaco, M/V Regina Calixta V or VI travels to the port of San Andres.
 MV Eugene Elson and fast-craft service MV Silangan can travel in just one hour and a half which docks in the port of Virac.

 Land

-Overland, a 12-hour bus ride from Manila to Tabaco, in Albay, is needed to cover the 580 km distance.
+Overland, a 12-hour bus ride from Manila to Tabaco, Albay, is needed to cover the 580 km distance.
 Several ferry services in the Port of Tabaco offer connections to San Andres, which takes about 2½ hours, or to Virac Seaport, at 3½ hours, or at least 1½ hours for fast-craft service.
 Numerous bus lines operate air-conditioned and ordinary buses and coaches travel from Manila to Tabaco in Albay.
-Some of these buses are loaded to the Ferry for its final stop in the town of Virac.
+Some of these buses are loaded to the ferry for its final stop in the town of Virac.

-Transportation around the Island is provided by jeepneys, vans and bus for inter-town travel, while tricycles and pedicabs will take you around the towns.
-Private vehicles are also available for hire, which can take you to any point of the Island.
+Transportation around the Island is provided by jeepneys, vans and bus for inter-town travel.
+Tricycles and pedicabs enable people to move around the towns.
+Private vehicles are also available for hire, which can similarly take people to any point of the main island.